-If there were any questions that you were not able to ask, bring them up and promise you will get back with an answer as soon as possible.
-And of course – do that.
+If there were any questions that you were not able to ask, bring them up, and promise you will get back with an answer as soon as possible.
+And, of course, do as you say.
 No broken promises.

 Establish the next step

-After summarizing the demo call, talk about the next steps.
+After summarizing the product demo call, talk about the next steps.
 What should your prospect expect?
-Are they a decision maker or do you have to talk to someone else?
-If they are a “gatekeeper”, are they convinced, and would they arrange you a call with their superior?
-Remember about the good old Call to Action and secure the next contact.
+Are they a decision maker, or do you have to talk to someone else?
+If they are a “gatekeeper,” are they convinced, and would they arrange a call with their superior?
+Remember about adding a good old call to action and secure the next contact.

-A good demo call will bring you closer to the final transaction, but especially in the case of big deals, it will be just one part on your journey.
+A great demonstration call will bring you closer to the final transaction, but especially in the case of big deals, it will be just one part of your journey.
 So, make sure you know the next step.

-There’s no chance that sales calls done by your sales department will drive results in the long run if you don’t monitor sales calls and don’t track sales calls.
-You need to analyze each and every conversation using sales call monitoring and then assess the overall performance of a single sales rep, each team and then of the whole department.
+If you don't monitor and track sales calls, your sales department won't drive results in the long run.
+You need to analyze each and every conversation using sales call monitoring and then assess the overall performance of a single sales rep, each team, and then the whole department.

-Sales call tracking and sales call monitoring allow managers of sales departments to discreetly listen in tn conversations between their agents and their customers or prospects.
-Sales call tracking systems usually offer real-time dashboard to view the list of active conversations taking place.
+Sales call tracking and sales call monitoring allow managers of sales departments to discreetly listen in on conversations between their agents and their customers or prospects.
+Sales call tracking systems usually offer real-time dashboards to view the list of active conversations taking place.

-Sales call monitoring helps you evaluate both your agents and their communication strategies, and improve all aspects the operations of your sales department.
-Sales reps who conduct all sales calls must also use sales call log after each product demo.
-Using sales call log for each demo call will enable you to measure the performance and efficiency of all product demos.
+Sales call monitoring helps you evaluate both your agents and their communication strategies and improve all aspects of your sales department operations.
+Sales reps who conduct all sales calls should also use a sales call log after each product demo.

 Continuous monitoring and improvement of your team’s calls will directly help you boost the efficiency and performance of all sales activities and will positively influence your company’s bottom line.

-A well implemented sales call tracking and sales call monitoring software improve agent productivity.
-It enables you to manage, train and support your agents to be more productive, efficient and contribute more to your business.
+A well-implemented sales call tracking and sales call monitoring software improves agent productivity.
+It enables you to manage, train, and support your agents to be more productive, efficient and contribute more to your business.

-Hopefully now you know how do you improve sales calls.
+Hopefully, now you know how to give a good product demo.
 A demo call that will move you closer to a closed deal is always about value.
-Your job is to prove to your prospect how your product will make their work easier, more efficient, etc. To do so, you have to, in general:
+Your job is to prove to your prospect how your product will make their work easier, more efficient, etc.

-Treat every demo call individually and if something new comes up during the conversation, react.
-Do not be this sales zombie that sticks a certain plan no matter what.
-And of course – relax!
-You cannot let the stress empower you, because you will start to make mistakes.
+Treat every demo call individually, and if something new comes up during the conversation, react.
+Do not be this sales zombie who sticks to a certain plan no matter what.
+And, of course, relax!
+You cannot let the stress take over because you will start to make mistakes.